• Skip to primary navigation

 Roasted Delicata Squash with Miso Butter on oven tray

 One of my favorite preparations for delicatas is to cut the small squash into rings, roast them, and then drench them in miso butter laced with lemon and fresh ginger.
 It's one of those simple recipes that's greater than the sum of its parts.
 There's sweet, tender squash, rich butter, a zip of ginger, tangy lemon, and savory scallions all topped with a sprinkling of spicy togarashi.
-It checks all the available flavor boxes, managing to taste light and healthy yet cozy at the same time.
 I made it on repeat last year and its cheery colors and bright flavors helped me get through the winter doldrums.
 Come spring, I traded the roasted delicata squash for asparagus and a poached egg – also delicious.

 Miso Butter